 An important aspect of the British model of policing is civilian control.
 Civilian control can translate into political control.
 The police are too powerful to fall directly under political control.
 There needs to be a buffer such as an effective police commission to ensure politicians are not in a position to become directly involved in the operational aspects of policing.
 Direct political control of the police by politicians is a precursor to corruption.

 The role of elected officials is to set priorities and provide policy direction.
 Once priorities are set and policy direction is provided it is up to police to apply their expertise, experience and the resources at their disposal to develop a strategy(s) and an operational action plan that will achieve the desired outcomes.
 Elected officials have a further role.
 They must ensure that their policy direction is carried out, that outputs and outcomes are adequately measured, to ensure public monies are spent appropriately, and that the desired results are achieved.

-Policing, Politics and Public Policy provides commentary on pertinent policing issues.
-It is intended to provoke thought, encourage innovation and to examine the impact of politics and public policy on the delivery of police services.
+Policing, Politics and Public Policy provides commentary on pertinent policing and public policy issues.
+It is intended to provoke thought, encourage innovation and to examine the impact of politics and public policy on the delivery of police and other public services.